-Tom McINTOSH (Eastern Victoria) (10:02): Last month's landslide in Macrae has left residents in 19 I met residents and heard from them how distressing and how difficult the event and the time since has been for them, being out of their homes.
+Tom McINTOSH (Eastern Victoria) (10:02): Last month's landslide in McCrae has left residents in 19 houses currently not in their homes.
+I met residents and heard from them about how distressing and how difficult the event and the time since has been for them, being out of their homes.
 A smaller group spent time with me walking the local streets, showing me firsthand and giving me a deep understanding of the situation.
 I just want to acknowledge how difficult this has been for those residents that I have met and heard from and give my commitment to do all I can to support them in this time.